Planning An Adventure? Don’t Forget The Leash.

 If you’re going by car, it helps if you can get your pet used to going longer distances, little by little, starting with short rides.
 Be sure to harness your pets anytime they’re mobile.
 It’s no different than having a baby in the back seat.
 Your pet will not be able to fight inertia if you should suddenly stop or hit something.
 You can buy travel harnesses that come across a pet’s chest and clip onto a safety belt.
 These help promote your pet's safety and help prevent your pet from interfering with your driving.

 Always practice safe driving habits and remember: If your pet isn’t secure, neither of you is safe.
+Here's an example of a harnessed dog.
+For more tips, watch this video.

 Time Your Feeding